Catalogo81/XgileIT-Internship/README.md

 /* ------------------------------------------------------------------------------------------------------------- */

-In the Java_Basics Package we have the following programs:
+In the javaBasics Package we have the following programs:
 DataTypes, Condition Statements and Operators

 DataTypes In Java